 - Always Say No to Repair utility to repair the damaged drive on a partition that is inaccessible

-- Say No to defragmented utility before examining the drive health
+- Say No to the defragmented utility before examining the drive health

 - Say No to RAID rebuilding in cases when the drives are not healthy

 - Ever Say No to the RAID process of rebuilding in scenarios where multiple drives failed at one go